otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/lecture-notes/02-introduction-to-unity-scripting-user-inputs.md

 Now, not only are we checking for **horizontal input** in either direction, but the **Hay machine** must **also** be within the boundary limits for the machine to move.

+Save the script again, return to the editor, and play the scene.
+The **Hay machine** should now stop at the edges of the map.

 ### Scene view

 Open the **Game** scene.
 You can see all the Game Objects currently in the scene.